-Bibb County School District chose the Transformation intervention model for Northeast High School.
+Bibb County Public Schools chose the Transformation intervention model for Southwest High School.
 Given the application requirements and short timeline, district officials decided it was most prudent to choose this model.
 Three of the four models require implementation by the beginning of the 2010-11 school year.
 The only exception is Closure, which would occur at the end of the 2010-11 school year.

-Closing a school requires a well-managed and transparent process which should be carried out under the most stable conditions.
+Closing a school requires a well managed and transparent process which should be carried out under the most stable conditions.
 A school closure is not the best option or feasible at this juncture.

-The Turnaround model requires the removal of 50 percent of the staff and principal in a very short window.
+The turnaround model requires the removal of 50 percent of the staff and principal in a very short window.
 Using this model has serious implications for staffing and placement decisions at this time of the academic and staff recruiting year.
-The Restart model would require more upfront work with the community than time permitted given the drastic changes required.
+The restart model would require more upfront work with the community than time permitted given the drastic changes required.
 This model would permit the school to be managed by another educational management organization.
-Setting up and getting a charter school started with the needed community buy-in for this choice would be difficult under these time constraints.
+Setting up and getting a charter school started and community buy in for this choice would be difficult under these time restraints.

 Each model, including the transformation model, requires the school district to determine sanctions, policies, procedures, and possible staff and budget changes prior to the beginning of the fiscal year and/or the final state budget.
 This makes it difficult to engage in wise or prudent planning to ensure a positive 2010-11 school year.
 The lives of students and staff will be impacted greatly, so district officials must plan carefully for the required and recommended changes.
-Given the short timeline, we opened the process for input from our community stakeholders while also working to make thoughtful and reasonable reform decisions that might have benefited from a longer planning period.
+Given the short timeline we have, we opened the process for input from our community stakeholders while also working to make thoughtful and reasonable reform decisions that might have benefited from a longer planning period.

-The plan we will execute requires a transformation in teaching methods, use of data to drive decisions, transformational leadership, and faculty and staff commitment.
+The plan we will execute requires a bona fide transformation in teaching, use of data, leadership, decision making, and our approach to maximizing all available resources.
 This model will work to change the performance of the schools involved in this effort and will also transform the central office and the entire community.